Justice Department suing Georgia over voting laws

-The announcement will be made later Friday by Attorney General Merrick Garland.
-It comes two weeks after Garland said the Justice Department would scrutinize a wave of new laws in Republican-controlled states that tighten voting rules.
+Garland two weeks ago said the Justice Department would scrutinize a wave of new laws in Republican-controlled states that tighten voting rules.
 He pledged to take action if prosecutors found unlawful activity.

-The person was not authorized to discuss the matter publicly before the official announcement and spoke on condition of anonymity.

 The move also comes as pressure grows on the Biden administration to respond to GOP-backed laws being pushed in the states this year.
 An effort to overhaul election laws was blocked this week by Republican senators.